‘Soundtrack your story’: a storytelling project with Alim Kamara

 Supported by Amazon, we have created a fun, interactive storytelling project for National Storytelling Week with rapper and storyteller Alim Kamara, for pupils aged 7 to 11 (KS2/P4-7).
 Based on the theme ‘Soundtrack your story’, the project is designed to inspire a love of story creation through music and rhythm.

-The week begins with a free, live storytelling workshop with Alim on 3 February 2026, 11.00-11.45.
+The week began with a free, live storytelling workshop with Alim on Tuesday 3 February 2026, now available as a recording to watch on-demand.

 Key stage 2 (P4-P7) classroom resources